falazar/jobs-plus/README.md

-# ExpressJS and TypeScript - a simple project template
+# Using ExpressJS and TypeScript - A Job Project

+This is a demo project using ExpressJS and TypeScript to ingest daily job postings and allow users to interact and search through them.

-Instructions:
+Setup Instructions:

 1. Clone this repo
 2. Run npm install